 Finally, consider the electromagnetic theory.
-This time, models of the theory are to be connections on a principal U(1)-bundle over $\mathbb{R}^{4,19}$ Once more, we retain the equations (5), but now interpreted in a way that makes use only of the more minimalist structure available in the models: A{μ} is now interpreted as the vector potential of the target connection relative to some arbitrarily chosen flat connection on the principal bundle; it is straightforward to show that any two such flat connections will be related by a gauge transformation (a vertical automorphism of the bundle), and hence that it doesn't matter which flat connection we choose as a reference-point.
+This time, models of the theory are to be connections on a principal U(1)-bundle over $\mathbb{R}^{4.28}$ Once more, we retain the equations (5), but now interpreted in a way that makes use only of the more minimalist structure available in the models: $A{\mu}$ is now interpreted as the vector potential of the target connection relative to some arbitrarily chosen flat connection on the principal bundle.
+It is a standard exercise in gauge theory to show that any two such flat connections will be related by a gauge transformation (a vertical automorphism of the bundle).29 Hence that it doesn't matter which flat connection we choose as a referencepoint: if the equations (5) hold with respect to any one such connection, they hold with respect to all of them.
 And, since gauge transformations are vertical automorphisms of the bundle, the action of (8) on the target connection will yield a model isomorphic to the original.
-Note that the extension to the theory \widetilde{T}A is straightforward: we simply take models to be connections on principal U(1)-bundles over $U \subseteq \mathbb{R}^4$.
-And these models do indeed contain all the same gauge-invariant quantities as the unsophisticated models: in particular, the such a connection fixes the values of all the holonomies.
+Finally, the extension to the theory $T_A$ is straightforward: we simply take models to be connections on principal U(1)-bundles over $U \subseteq \mathbb{R}^4$ .
+Unlike the case of $T_F$ , these models do indeed contain all the same gauge-invariant quantities as the unsophisticated models: in particular, a connection on a principal U(1)-bundles over a topologically nontrivial U fixes the values of all the holonomies over U.